JackdawSama/shaders/README.md

 ### Shader Previews

-Note: Previews might be updated then and there but I try to do that.
+Note: Previews might not be updated then and there but they're bound to show up soon before the next shader is learnt.